Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 Miami vs. Drake: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-The No. 5 seed Miami Hurricanes (25-7) and the No. 12 seed Drake Bulldogs (27-7) will meet on Friday at 7:25 PM in the opening round of the NCAA Tournament.
-The matchup airs on TBS.
+The No. 5 seed Miami Hurricanes (25-7) will look to defeat the No. 12 seed Drake Bulldogs (27-7) in the first round of the NCAA Tournament on Friday at MVP Arena.
+This matchup tips off at 7:25 PM.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Miami vs. Drake matchup in this article.
+In this article, you can see the spread and odds across multiple sportsbooks for the Miami vs. Drake matchup.

 Miami vs. Drake Game Info